pengfei99/LinuxAdminSys/docs/security/Protocol/OAuth.md

 format is often used.
 This enables token issuers to include data in the token itself.
 Also, for security reasons, Access Tokens may have an expiration date.

+### Refresh Token
+As the access token are `short lived`, we use **Refresh token** to obtain access token.
+Refresh tokens are issued to the client by the authorization server and are used to obtain a new access token when the current access token becomes invalid or expires

 ## 2. How Does OAuth 2.0 Work?

 As we mentioned before, Oauth 2.0 is not an authentication protocol, but an authorization protocol.